Office of the County Appraiser

 The purpose of an appeal is to establish the fair market value of property where there is significant difference in opinion of value.
 During the appeal, an appraiser will review information submitted by you to determine if your property has been appraised in a manner that is consistent with other property owners and that you are being treated justly and fairly.

 An informal (equalization) appeal is filed in the first part of the year after you receive a valuation notice from the County Appraiser.
-The equalization appeal is designed to address not only valuation and classification questions but also whether or not your property is valued equally with all other similar properties in the county.
+The equalization appeal is designed to address not only valuation and classification questions but also whether your property is valued equally with all other similar properties in the county.

 A Payment Under Protest form is filed after you receive a tax statement from the County Treasurer.
 It is filed at the time taxes are paid.
 It is another procedure for appealing the value of your property.